 ASC's Adjusted EBITDA decrease can also be seen in the six months ended June 30, 2022 with Adjusted EBITDA decreasing by \$26 million or 23% from \$115 million for the six months ended June 30, 2021 to \$89 million for the six months ended June 30, 2022.
 The Adjusted EBITDA reduction is attributed to the decreased revenue output as noted above.
-Similarly, the lower revenue volume allowed for less absorption of general and administrative and other fixed costs reducing our Adjusted EBITDA Margins 120 bps from 11.8% to 10.6% for the six months end June 30, 2021 as compared to the six months ended June 30, 2022.
+Similarly, the lower revenue volume allowed for less absorption of general and administrative and other fixed costs reducing our Adjusted EBITDA Margins 120 bps from 11.8% to 10.6% for the six months ended June 30, 2022.